bfenwick8798/SMIntegrated/README.md

 ## PLEASE DO NOT CONTACT XPPLE ABOUT ISSUES WITH THIS MOD!
 My code might have messed some stuff up, so make an issue here!

-Thanks to rfresh for telling me how [XaeroPlus](https://github.com/rfresh2/XaeroPlus) handles adding waypoints to Xaero's Minimap
+Thanks to rfresh for telling me how [XaeroPlus](https://github.com/rfresh2/XaeroPlus) handles adding waypoints to Xaero's Minimap (because there's no documentation anywhere that I could find)

 ## FAQ
 * Why aren't my waypoints appearing where the structure is?